If you worked in any of these countries, you could be due a Tax Refund

 What happens if I don’t file a tax return when I’m supposed to?

 If you do not lodge your tax return, you risk incurring fines and penalties from the ATO.
-You also risk missing out on your tax refund.
+You also risk missing out on your tax reclaim in Australia.

 Why leave your hard-earned money in Australia?